Akshay-Hegde/pyro-breadcrumbs-widget/README.md

 Pyro Breadcrumbs Widget
 ============

-Simple breadcrumbs widget utilising the template plugin, and providing a choice of separators
+Simple breadcrumbs widget for PyroCMS utilising the template plugin, and providing a choice of separators